smithy-lang/smithy/docs/source/1.0/spec/core/behavior-traits.rst

 .. _httpChecksum_trait_header_conflict_behavior:

-An operation's ``input``, ``output``, and ``error`` structures MAY contain a member bound to an HTTP header matching the header or trailer name defined within the ``httpChecksum`` trait.
-For an HTTP request, if customer provides value for an input shape member bound to an HTTP header matching the constructed header or trailer name, the client MUST use the customer provided value as is, and skip computing request payload checksum.
+If the HTTP header corresponding to a checksum is set explicitly, the implementation MUST use the explicitly set header and skip computing the payload checksum.

 .. _chunked trailer part: https://tools.ietf.org/html/rfc7230#section-4.1.2

 .. rubric:: Service Behavior

-If the ``httpChecksum`` trait has a modeled ``request`` section, for HTTP request, the service SHOULD validate the received checksum by computing corresponding checksum of the request payload to ensure data integrity.
+If the ``httpChecksum`` trait has a modeled ``request`` section for the HTTP request, the service MUST validate the received checksum by computing corresponding checksum of the request payload to ensure data integrity.

-If the ``httpChecksum`` trait models a ``response`` section, for HTTP response, the service SHOULD send at least one supported payload checksum at the first supported location for the checksum algorithm.
-The ``name`` defined for the checksum algorithm and location within ``the httpChecksum`` trait MUST be used to place the checksum.
+If the ``httpChecksum`` trait models a ``response`` section for the HTTP response, the service MUST send at least one supported payload checksum at the first supported location for the checksum algorithm.

 .. _checksum_trait_with_checksum_required: